nest4it/api-key/README.md

 @Injectable()
-export class AuthGuard extends PassportAuthGuard([ API_KEY_MODULE_STRATEGY,  // Add other strategies if necessary ]) {
+export class AuthGuard extends PassportAuthGuard([ API_KEY_MODULE_STRATEGY,  // inject the strategy in a passport auth guard
+  // other auth mechanisms can be added here as well...
+]) {
   canActivate(context: ExecutionContext) {
     return super.canActivate(context);